priyanshu50575/Retail-Store-Data-Analysis-in-Excel/README.md

 ## Insights

--Out of the total customers,~65% of women bought the product.
+- Out of the total customers,~65% of women bought the product.
 Thus, Women are more likely to purchase the product compared to men.
--Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states contributing ~35% of the total sales amount.
+- Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states contributing ~35% of the total sales amount.
--Adult age group (30-49 yrs) is max contributing in the sales ~50%.
+- Adult age group (30-49 yrs) is max contributing in the sales ~50%.
--Amazon, Flipkart, and Myntra channels are contributing the most in the sales (~80%).
+- Amazon, Flipkart, and Myntra channels are contributing the most in the sales (~80%).

 ## Recommendations